dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * If you have a high *impression rate* but low *click-through-rates (CTRs)* this means you are showing up at the search results but viewers don't click your website.

-* If the search volume is high and competition/difficulty is low, this means there is large potential traffic at the lowest levels of competition, i.e. demand is high and supply is low, a fact which may suggest a market opportunity.
+* If search volume is high and competition/difficulty is low, this means there is large potential traffic at the lowest levels of competition, i.e. demand is high and supply is low, a fact which may suggest a market opportunity.

 * Use a specific group of keywords that have a meaningful *search volume*, are *relevant*, and are not too competitive (since it would be difficult for you to be discriminated against others if there is a lot of competition around those keywords).